 Outsourcing video captioning is in many ways the best choice if your department has the budget for it.
 A professional company produces high quality captions with excellent accuracy rates.
 This saves everyone time, and ultimately money, when compared to the cost of paying an inexperienced employee to produce captions of much lesser quality.

 CSU has a contract with 3Play Media.
-See CSU's 3Play Media Landing Page for pricing details.
-Keep in mind that prices include both captions and transcripts, unlike some other vendors who charge separately for each.
+Prices include both captions and transcripts, unlike some other vendors who charge separately for each.
+Both are needed for accessibility.

 Using 3Play Media